9th8/up-to-date-real-world-haskell/13-data-structures.md

 Tip

-Although from a mathematical perspective, integers can be monoids in two different ways, we can\'t write two differing `Monoid` instances for `Int` in Haskell: the compiler would complain about duplicate instances.
+Although from a mathematical perspective, integers can be monoids in two different ways, we can't write two differing `Monoid` instances for `Int` in Haskell: the compiler would complain about duplicate instances.

 In those rare cases where we really need several `Monoid` instances for